kubedb/docs/docs/guides/mysql/replication-mode-transform/replication-mode-transform/index.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing volume expansion operation on `mysql-london` database.
+- `spec.databaseRef.name` specifies that we are performing Replication Mode Transformation operation on `mysql-london` database.
 - `spec.type` specifies that we are performing `ReplicationModeTransformation` on our database.
 - `spec.replicationModeTransformation.requireSSL` or `issuerRef` specifies tls or ssl enable group replication which is a optional field.
 - `spec.replicationModeTransformation.mode` specifies the desired Group Replication Primary Mode (`Multi-Primary` or `Single-Primary`).